bitcoinerlab/miniscript/README.md

 ## Authors and Contributors

 The project was initially developed and is currently maintained by [Jose-Luis Landabaso](https://github.com/landabaso).
 Contributions and help from other developers are welcome.

+Here are some resources to help you get started with contributing:

 ### Building from source